nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 ---

 The system so far is functional, but incomplete.
-In this task you will implement the following items in the **Acquire** and **Process** components:
+This is where the fun begins where you get to build/implement the following items in the **Acquire** and **Process** components:

 ##### Acquire